 If you prefer to keep this more kid friendly, you can add a couple coats of the glue solution over top, instead of using the spray sealer.
 It will dry slower though and also may move some of the gold color around a bit.

 Finished!
-Now to move on to that list of other easter egg crafts I have to do!
+Now, to move on to that list of other Easter egg crafts to do!

 Featured Craft of the Month

 Happy Birthday Canada!

 How to Make the Great Canadian Tic Tac Toe game.